Read This First

 Prompt 4: Which fields of philosophy are currently most desired by company recruiters?

-The anchors here are While a few who pick up degrees in philosophy go on to teach, 20 Notable People with Philosophy Degrees, and In which fields are philosophy graduates increasingly being recruited.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep While a few who pick up degrees in philosophy go on to teach, 20 Notable People with Philosophy Degrees, and In which fields are philosophy graduates increasingly being recruited in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 With growing concerns over corporate responsibility, data privacy, and sustainable practices, ethics specialists are in demand.
 This includes applied ethics, such as business ethics, medical ethics, and environmental ethics, where philosophical analysis is applied to real-world dilemmas.